Access Management

 Identity domain

-Under Access Management > Account/Project team, you can check who is part of your identity domain.
+Under Access Management > Account team/Project team, you can check who is part of your identity domain.

 The identity domain serves to solve the tension between users having only one user account but access to multiple accounts and projects.
-When enforcing some requirements (like requiring an email and password or SSO to log in), it is unclear what policies to follow, as during the login process, it is unclear what accounts would be accessed since users have access to multiple, and these have different settings.
+It is unclear what policies to follow when enforcing some requirements (such as requiring an email and password or SSO to log in).
+During the login process, it is unclear what accounts would be accessed since users have access to multiple, and these have different settings.

 However, the identity domain solves this issue.
 When users are invited to the instance for the first time, an account is set up where they were invited as their native domain.
 Following this, the policies and settings from this account would apply to the user.